What is multicloud?

 Why use a multicloud strategy?

 By having the freedom to move your applications, you can directly control cost, uptime, latency, and downtime, which all directly impact your customers’ experience.
-On the enterprise side, using a multicloud strategy can help you find the products with the best value thanks to avoiding vendor lock-in.
+On the enterprise side, using a multicloud strategy allows you to avoid vendor lock-in, allowing you to find the cloud products and services that bring the most value.

 If your organization cares about any of the following, you’re probably a good candidate for a multicloud strategy: